 A warm welcome to all our visitors and guests who have joined us in celebrating the Divine Liturgy.
 Please join us for our Fellowship Hour in the Church Hall .
 Please note: Only those Orthodox Christians that have properly prepared themselves through prayer, fasting and confession of sins may approach the Chalice and receive Holy Communion.

 Schedule of Services

-Altar Candles: In memory of the Weremedic, Sagan and Kuchta families.
+Altar Candles: In memory of Father John Kuchta by Matushka Helen and Christina.

 Coffee Hour List